-If you are driving between San Francisco, Los Angeles, and down to San Diego, give yourself some time to spend in Malibu.
+If you are driving the California coast and planning to visit San Francisco, discover all the fun things to do in Los Angeles, and going all the way down to San Diego, give yourself some time to spend in Malibu.

 Even if you are not obsessed with celebrities and their lifestyle, there are plenty of things to do in Malibu.
 It is a lovely, very charming California town.

 It seamlessly combines spectacular nature with unique architecture and plenty of art.
 It also offers great opportunities for outdoor activities and some fine dining experiences.
 For more US travel tips, click here.

 Did you like our what to do in Malibu guide?
 Pin it for later!

 This is a post by Lorena Maia who runs her own travel blog TravelCroc.
 Lorena has been a travel blogger for over 5 years.
 She naturally fell into writing about travel because she has lived in South America, Europe and most recently Australia.
 She tries to travel as much as she can, and loves sharing her travel experiences.